San Marino in the Eurovision Song Contest 2013: Background

 Prior to the 2013 contest, San Marino had participated in the Eurovision Song Contest three times since their debut at the 2008 contest.
-For all of these appearances, Radiotelevisione della Repubblica di San Marino (SMRTV) hosted internal selection processes, choosing the band Miodio with the song "Complice" for 2008, Senit with "Stand By" for 2011, and Valentina Monetta with "The Social Network Song" for 2012.
+For all of these appearances, San Marino RTV (SMRTV) hosted internal selection processes, choosing the band Miodio with the song "Complice" for 2008, Senit with "Stand By" for 2011, and Valentina Monetta with "The Social Network Song" for 2012.
 All competed in the semi-finals of their contests, but failed to qualify for the respective grand finals.
 To this point, the nation's best placing in the contest was 14th in the semi-finals, which they achieved in the previous year's contest.
 San Marino did not compete in the 2009 or 2010 contests, citing financial difficulties.
 On 21 December 2012, San Marino was included on the list of countries that had signed up to take part in the Eurovision Song Contest 2013.

 Before Eurovision

 Internal selection

 For the second year in a row, Valentina Monetta was internally selected by SMRTV to represent San Marino in the Eurovision Song Contest.

 On 30 January 2013, SMRTV held a press conference at the Titano de Kursaal Hall where they announced that they had internally selected Valentina Monetta to represent San Marino at the Eurovision Song Contest 2013 for a second consecutive time with the song "Crisalide (Vola)".
 SMRTV Director Carlo Romeo and San Marino Head of Delegation Alessandro Capicchioni were also in attendance for the event.
 Monetta previously represented San Marino in the Eurovision Song Contest 2012, placing fourteenth in the first semi-final with the song "The Social Network Song".
 Both Monetta and the song were selected to represent San Marino by the broadcaster and a selection committee consisting of Roberto Moretti (artistic director), Roberto Monti (musician) and Massimiliano Messieri (composer, conductor and music director) after receiving proposals from artists, composers, producers and record companies.
 The song was composed by Ralph Siegel with lyrics by Mauro Balestri.
 Siegel had previously composed 21 Eurovision entries for various countries, including "The Social Network Song".
 In regards to the song, Siegel stated that "Crisalide (Vola)" was written specifically for Monetta unlike her previous entry, and highlights how she had grown over the past year following her first participation.

 A special presentation programme to present "Crisalide (Vola)" was held on 15 March 2013 at the broadcaster's studio, broadcast on SMRTV as well as online via the broadcaster's website smtvsanmarino.sm and the official Eurovision Song Contest website eurovision.tv.
 Artistic director Fabrizio Raggi, committee member Roberto Moretti and the writers of the song, Siegel and Balestri, were featured as guests of the programme along with Capicchioni and Monetta.
 Described as a ballad with hints of dance at the end, the song was recorded by Monetta in August 2012 and was one of six songs Siegel and Monetta submitted to the broadcaster for consideration.